-In October of last year I wrote about a bus station made of shipping containers in the Dutch City of Barneveld.
-Since then I’ve come across a lot of different buildings and structures made out of shipping containers and some of these are absolutely amazing.
-I decided to combine some of my favorites in a post (not counting the bus station).
+In October of last year, I wrote about a bus station made of shipping containers in the Dutch City of Barneveld.
+Since then, I’ve come across many different buildings and structures made out of shipping containers, and some of these are absolutely amazing.
+I decided to combine some of my favourites in a post (not counting the bus station).

-The first one combines my love for sneakers with my love for logistics.
-It’s a 11,000 square feet pop up store concept created for Puma out of 24 shipping containers.
-It was created for the Volvo Ocean Race in 2008 and, mobile as it was, it traveled the world.
+The first one combines my love of sneakers with my love for logistics.
+It’s an 11,000 square feet pop up store concept created for Puma out of 24 shipping containers.
+It was created for the Volvo Ocean Race in 2008, and, mobile as it was, it travelled the world.
 (Image courtesy of weurbanist.com)

 The fourth one has never been built, which I think is a shame.
-It was submitted in a contest organized by the Port of Rotterdam for the design of a 230 feet high radar and observation platform.
+It was submitted in a contest organized by the Port of Rotterdam to design a 230 feet high radar and observation platform.
 NL Architects designed a tower made of 25 containers double stacked.
-Unfortunately the project was cancelled as the design wasn’t deemed dramatic enough.
+Unfortunately, the project was cancelled as the design wasn’t deemed dramatic enough.
 It was to be surrounded by huge windmills, dwarfing the structure.
 (Image courtesy of treehugger.com)